DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-26-1.png" width="672" />

 By default, ggplot doesn't allow markdown styling, so we have weird stars instead of our desired formatting.
-We can enable markdown styling in the subtitle Using `theme(plot.subtitle = ggtext::element_markdown())`
+We can enable markdown styling in the subtitle by using `theme(plot.subtitle = ggtext::element_markdown())`:

 ```r